Acceleratio/docs-sqlmanager/activation/licensing-faqs.md

 * Limited information is available in the generated documentation and exported reports.
 Exporting files to Word or Excel formats is not available.
 You can see what the exported reports and documentation look like in the full version.

-If you would like to learn more about SQLDocKit features, contact us and we will be more than happy to organize a demo for you and your colleagues to show SQLDocKit at its full strength.
+If you would like to learn more about SysKit SQL Manager features, contact us and we will be more than happy to organize a demo for you and your colleagues to show SysKit SQL Manager at its full strength.